CyberGen49/CyberFilesRewrite/README.md

     </Directory>
 </VirtualHost>
 ```
-Don't forget to change `files.example.com` to your domain, and `/path/to/cyberfiles` to the path of the folder you created earlier. **Make sure your path doesn't have a trailing slash.**
+Don't forget to change `files.example.com` to your domain, and `/path/to/cyberfiles` to the path of the folder you created earlier. **Make sure your path doesn't have a trailing slash!**

 Note that these settings are just the bare bones required to get things working.
-If you plan on using extra features like SSL (for HTTPS), you can find guides online.
+If you plan on using extra features like SSL (for HTTPS), there are plenty of online guides to help.

 ## Configuration
 To change settings for CyberFiles, open the configuration file located at `/_cyberfiles/private/config.yml`.
 Below is a description of each setting.